 BREAKING NEWS from The Energy Marketers of America

-“Unfortunately, President Biden’s aggressive attempt to electrify the heavy-duty transportation sector will limit consumer choice on cleaner, greener ICEs, increase Americans’ utility bills to subsidize a massive expansion of the electric grid for EV charging, and threaten the viability and jobs of small business energy marketers around the country, whether they deliver gasoline, diesel or renewable fuels like ethanol, biodiesel and renewable diesel,” said EMA President Rob Underwood.
+“Unfortunately, the OEMs’ and CARB’s aggressive attempt to electrify the heavy-duty transportation sector will limit consumer choice, increase Americans’ utility bills to subsidize a massive expansion of the electric grid for EV charging, and threaten the viability and jobs of small business energy marketers around the country,” said EMA President Rob Underwood.

 EMA Today is published by The Energy Marketers of America (EMA)